 Further reach extensions using as inline amplifiers

-It should be noted that SMF transmission is not limited to 60 km, but larger link budgets and further reach extensions are possible by using inline amplifiers in addition to booster amplifiers and pre-amplifiers.
+It should be noted that the reach is not limited to 60 km, but a larger link budget and further reach extension should be possible by using inline amplifiers in addition to the booster amplifier and pre-amplifier.